Career Studies Certificate Programs

-Admission Requirements:: Students need to place out of developmental English and MTE 1-4 on the college placement tests.
+Admission Requirements: Students need to place out of developmental English and MTE 1-4 on the college placement tests.
 They must have successfully completed any required developmental courses before registering for any of the required HLT courses.
 Students must meet the general admission requirements established by the college.
-Students must have a negative drug screen and criminal background check in order to be in pharmacy technician clinical experiences.
-Any charges or costs for drug screening and criminal check will be the responsibility of the students.
-Estimated cost of drug screening and criminal background check is $80.00.
-The Pharmacy Technician certificate utilizes an online management system for documenting and tracking clinical credentials.
-Students pay a fee to maintain the clinical credentials online.
+Upon admission to the program, students must have a clean criminal background check.
+Students must also have a negative drug screening completed within the first four weeks of the admitted semester along with documentation of the required immunizations in order to be in the pharmacy technician clinical experiences.
+Any charges or costs for drug screening, criminal checks, and immunizations will be the responsibility of the students.
+The estimated cost of these items is $140.00.
+Students who need to acquire additional immunizations will be responsible for those costs.

 The program’s courses are scheduled so that students will complete the program in one semester.
 Prospective students are advised to complete HLT 143 Medical Terminology prior to starting HLT 261, Basic Pharmacy I.